-- 10.23 The IC review process is intended to be efficient and lead to resolution as quickly as possible.
-To maintain efficiency, the OAIC relies on: - timely responses to requests for documents at issue and submissions from the parties - preliminary views, which may be provided by a case officer to the parties after review of the documents at issue and the submissions where appropriate, and - conferences between the parties where appropriate to facilitate early resolution. - 10.24 The Information Commissioner may decide to expedite the conduct of an IC review application in response to a request from the IC review applicant or as a result of identifying individual applications that involve factors that are outlined below.
-When considering whether to expedite an IC review application, the Information Commissioner may have regard to any of the following factors: - whether expedition would best facilitate and promote prompt public access to information.
-For example, this factor may be relevant where the application for IC review may delay the FOI applicant from accessing documents found not to be exempt.
-This may be relevant where an affected third party applies for IC review of an access grant decision (under s 54M) and the FOI applicant's access to the documents in dispute is delayed because of the IC review application

-- whether expedition would best facilitate public access to information at the lowest reasonable cost.
-For example it is relevant to consider whether: - $\circ~$ an IC review decision in the matter would address a novel issue - an IC review decision would resolve issues raised in a number of other related IC review applications which may result in the resolution of other IC review applications at the lowest reasonable cost, and - whether it is administratively more efficient and timely to consider related IC review applications or applications that raise similar issues together - the objects of the FOI Act - any other factors the Information Commissioner considers relevant in the circumstances. - 10.25 Where the conduct of an IC review is expedited, this may be reflected by changes in the process.
-For example, it may be appropriate for the Information Commissioner to provide the parties with shorter timeframes for responses and require the provision of submissions that can be shared with the other party to eliminate delays incurred when parties initially seek to only provide submissions on a confidential basis.8
+- 10.28 In conducting an IC review, the IC will use their powers proportionately, consistent with the expectations to provide a timely and responsive IC review process. - 10.29 The IC may decide to expedite an IC review application in response to a request from the IC review applicant, or for other reasons.
+When considering whether to expedite an IC review application, the IC may have regard to any of the following factors: - whether expedition will best facilitate and promote prompt public access to information.
+For example, this factor may be relevant where the IC review application may delay the FOI applicant from accessing documents found not to be exempt.
+This may be relevant where an affected third party applies for IC review of an access grant decision (under s 54M) and the FOI applicant's access to the documents in dispute is delayed because of the IC review application. - whether expedition will best facilitate public access to information at the lowest reasonable cost.
+For example, it is relevant to consider whether: - o an IC review decision will address a novel issue - an IC review decision will resolve issues raised in a number of other related IC review applications which may result in the resolution of the other IC review applications at the lowest reasonable cost and - o whether it is administratively more efficient and timely to consider related IC review applications or IC review applications that raise similar issues together - o whether the decision will provide broader guidance to an agency or agencies - the objects of the FOI Act - any other factors the Information Commissioner considers relevant in the circumstances. - 10.30 If the IC review is expedited, this may be reflected by changes to the IC review process.
+For example, it may be appropriate for the IC to provide the parties with shorter timeframes for responses and require the provision of submissions that can be shared with the other party to eliminate delays incurred when parties initially seek to only provide submissions on a confidential basis.

-Procedures in an Information Commissioner review
+Procedures in an IC review